-In addition to the "rcim" tunable option, there is an additional "nomsi" option that may be used to disable MSI interrupts on RCIM III cards.
+The RCIM driver has an rcim.nomsi=1 option which is independent of the rcime configuration option described earlier.
+All versions of the driver have this option.
+If specified the MSI capability is disabled on all RCIM boards that support it.
+There is no mechanism to pick which boards are to be MSI-disabled and which ones are not.
 When this option is specified, the RCIM driver will fallback to using the PCI INTA interrupt method.
 For perfomance reasons, this option should only be used if a problem with MSI interrupts is encountered.